kcoulsy/php-checker/RULES.md

 ## Security / validation

-- **Hard-coded credentials / tokens**
-  - Detect literal strings that resemble API keys or passwords being passed into known setters or used directly in requests.

 - **Cryptographic misuse**
   - Warn when weak hashing functions (`md5`, `sha1`) are used for password hashing or signing without additional stretching/salting.
   - Detect cases where encryption keys are hard-coded or reused across multiple files/contexts.